waltsu/unichat/README.md

-unichat
+Unichat

-A school project UniChat
+A school project UniChat.
+For more info, check client and server folders

-Coming soon!